-Education & Corporate Parenting Specialist Services - saving target not fully met; a restructure will be undertaken by the new Assistant Director +0.133 which will deliver the balance of savings required.
-Advisory Management and School Improvement traded Advisory Service - This relates to a shortfall against the +0.177 a combination of reductions in expenditure across the whole service area and the generation of additional income in other traded areas where possible.
-School Transport - the projected level of spend relates to a saving target not yet delivered.
-Further work is being undertaken to verify the level of saving that will be achieved. +0.404 Early Help & Support Purchasing budgets - the service has a cost improvement plan aimed at reducing expenditure by managing prices and demand.
-The monitoring reflects current estimates of savings to be delivered and is net of Improved Better Care Fund grant income of £2.5m. +1.576 Community Safeguarding &amp; Social Work - employee related savings based on the current known structure. -0.109 Community Early Help - employee related savings based on the current known structure. -0.331 Governance, Procurement & Commissioning There are no variations over £100k to report.
+Education & Corporate Parenting Specialist Services - saving target not fully met; a restructure will be undertaken by the new Assistant Director which will deliver the balance of savings required. +0.133 Advisory Management and School Improvement traded Advisory Service - This relates to a shortfall against the income target for this area which is to be addressed through a combination of reductions in expenditure across the whole service area and the generation of additional income in other traded areas where possible. +0.170 School Transport - the projected level of spend relates to a saving target not yet delivered.
+Further work is being undertaken to meet the target. +0.450 Adult Social Care Purchasing budgets - the service has a cost improvement plan aimed at reducing expenditure by managing prices and demand.
+The monitoring reflects current estimates of savings to be delivered and is net of Improved Better Care Fund grant income of £2.5m. +1.721 Community Safeguarding & Social Work - employee related savings based on the current known structure. -0.171 Community Early Help - employee related savings based on the current known structure. -0.360 Service Improvement & Efficiency - employee related savings based on the current known structure. -0.101 Governance, Procurement & Commissioning There are no variations over £100k to report.
 Health & Wellbeing There are no variations over £100k to report.
-Customer & Neighbourhood Services Engineering Service - shortfall against income target due to the number of vacant fee earning posts which have been difficult to recruit to.
-A service review is currently being finalised for implementation in 2017/18 which includes alternative options which meet the requirements of both internal and external customers of this service, to support the service to achieve revised income targets. +0.447 Engineering Service - vacant posts as detailed above. -0.215

-Public Protection - staff savings from changes to the service implemented. -0.132 Ē Commercial Services There are no variations over £100k to report.
+Customer & Neighbourhood Services Engineering Service - following an independent service review of our Engineering Services Team a new structure with a reduced number of posts is currently being consulted on.
+The new structure will be recruited to in the new year which will reduce our operating costs and a revised income +0.439 target has been agreed which will redress this in year budget challenge.
+Engineering Service - vacant posts as detailed above. -0.193 Public Protection - staff savings from changes to the service implemented. -0.132 Commercial Services Leisure Services - income shortfall at the Ice Rink due to a downturn in customers; further work is being undertaken to assess the reasons and the marketing plan is being reviewed to increase usage. +0.113 Catering Services - inflationary pressure on food costs has resulted in a trading shortfall; menus will be revised in 18/19 to mitigate the impact on an ongoing basis. +0.183